OpenRCT2/docs/setup/options.rst

   A dropdown containing a list of all available title sequences, which play when viewing the main menu.

+  The *Edit Title Sequences...* button can be pressed to manage and edit different title sequences.
+See :doc:`/advanced/title-sequences/index` for more information.

 * **Group scenario list**

   Can be one of two values: